moha-tangx/mocrypt/readme.md

 ```

 **notice** how the optional parameters are passed as object, so you can omit a parameter and you don't have to pass undefined.

+The default export exposes 5 objects hasher, keys, signer, jwt and encryptor which contains the methods of the named export but in a more relational (separation of concerns) manner where each object exposes method on specific related actions.(**since:** version 1.1.0.)

 ## METHODS: